 Make sure your list isn’t stale.

-Subscribers who haven't received a campaign in a while can pose a risk to your account standing, even if you've sent to them before.
-These subscribers may forget that they signed up, which can lead to abuse complaints, unsubscribes, bounces, and possible compliance warnings in your account.
+Subscribed contacts who haven't received a campaign in a while can pose a risk to your account standing, even if you've sent to them before.
+These contacts may forget that they signed up, which can lead to abuse complaints, unsubscribes, bounces, and possible compliance warnings in your account.

 Reconfirm your lists.